DefGuard/docs/support-1/troubleshooting/README.md

 ### VPN Location settings changed

 Check if the VPN location configuration has changed.
-If it did, and you do not have Enterprise license where real-time config sync is automatic, the user needs to [update their client configuration by updating that instance manually.](../../using-defguard-for-end-users/desktop-client/instance-configuration.md#updating-instance)
+If it did, and you do not have a Business or Enterprise plan where real-time config sync is automatic, the user needs to [update their client configuration by updating that instance manually.](../../using-defguard-for-end-users/desktop-client/instance-configuration.md#updating-instance)

 ### Conflicting networks